mohithog/Tailwindcss-project/README.md

-// practicfe project using tailwindcss
+// practice project using tailwindcss